-The Australian fresh produce industry is in need of advocates not salesmen to push its key messages.
-This is according to Fi Bendall, Chief Executive Officer of the Bendalls Group, who was one of the key presenters at the recent PMA Fresh Connections 2016 conference in Brisbane on transforming digital disruption into an advantage for fresh produce.
+The Australian fresh produce industry is in need of advocates to push its key messages, according to Fi Bendall, Chief Executive Officer of the Bendalls Group.
+Fi Bendall was a key presenter at the recent PMA Fresh Connections 2016 conference on transforming digital disruption into an advantage for fresh produce.

 With more than 1,000 attendees, over 70 exhibitors, and 29 international and local expert speakers, this year’s PMA Fresh Connections Trade Show was record breaking and the largest in the 10 year history of this premier event for the fresh produce and floral industries of Australia and New Zealand.